-What should I do if I did not receive my new Member ID card?
+What should I do if I do not receive my member ID card?

-What should I do if the middle initial on my member ID cards is incorrect?
+What should I do if the name on my member ID card is incorrect?

-If you are a Sharp Rees-Stealy (SRS) member, by default the name of your Primary Care Physician (PCP) will not display on the front of your new Member ID card, only Sharp Rees-Stealy and the phone number for your SRS location.
+If you are a Sharp Rees-Stealy member, by default the name of your primary care physician (PCP) will not display on the front of your new member ID card, only Sharp Rees-Stealy and the phone number for your designated location.

 The effective date on your ID card does not affect your ability to access care or fill prescriptions.
 The effective date listed on the ID card is based on contract updates in the Sharp Health Plan system.
 If you enrolled in Sharp Health Plan before 1/1/16, your ID card will list that effective date.
 If you enrolled after 1/1/16, you will have a later effective date.

 I received a new member ID card, but I didn't renew my benefits with Sharp Health Plan for 2018.
 Does that mean I'm still insured with Sharp Health Plan?

 If you received a new member ID card but did not renew your benefits with Sharp Health Plan for 2018, then you were sent an ID card in error and should shred it.
 In some instances, ID cards were sent to the printer before we received notice that members were not renewing.
 We apologize for any confusion this may have caused.

 What should I do if I'm not being prompted to re-register for my Sharp Connect account?

 If you are accessing Sharp Connect through a bookmark you created to the portal, you will not be prompted to re-register.
 To re-register for the new, upgraded Sharp Connect portal, you will have to visit sharphealthplan.com/calpers/login.
 Please note that you may need to refresh your web browser, or clear your web cache and/or history to display the most up-to-date log-in screen.

 When do I need to start using my member ID card?